Doki Doki School Hours: Characters

 A tall and very pretty girl who constantly teases Mika-sensei, as she finds her various moods cute.
 She is a lesbian and has stated on several occasion that she loves small girls, thus making it no surprise that she has a huge (and slightly sadistic) crush on Mika-sensei.
 She is constantly flirting with her, which often borders on molestation.
 She has an excellent body, which Kobayashi is jealous of, though she is fairly modest about it.
-She also does well academically, though she isn't above failing a test on purpose if it means she'll get to spend time with Mika-sensei.
+She also does well academically, though she is not above failing a test on purpose if it means she will get to spend time with Mika-sensei.